-Kisir is a traditional salad in Turkish cuisine made with ground bulgur, parsley and tomato paste, seasoned with sweet-tart pomegranate molasses and crushed hot Maras pepper.
+Kisir is a traditional salad in Turkish cuisine made with bulgur, parsley, and tomato paste, seasoned with sweet-tart pomegranate molasses and crushed hot Maras pepper.
 I love roasted sweet cherry tomatoes and chickpeas.
 The roasted cherry tomatoes add a sweet flavor and the chickpeas add protein and fiber.
 Once you have tasted Pomegranate molasses, I promise you will add it to your shopping list.
-It tastes like a well aged balsamic vinegar and it’s intensely sour, yet sweet flavor can be a revelation.
+It tastes like a well-aged balsamic vinegar and its intensely sour, yet sweet flavor can be a revelation.
 It goes well with poultry and lamb too.
 Add a touch to your favorite meat marinade, or just drizzle it over vanilla ice cream.

-The Taste: Great flavor with zingy, spicy and fresh taste that will excite your palate.
+Great flavor with a zingy, spicy, and fresh taste that will excite your palate.

 Simple food that speaks tradition with whole grain and tempting flavor.

-The Verdict: A great Bulgur salad full of Mediterranean flavor that goes well with poultry and lamb.
+A great Bulgur salad, full of Mediterranean flavor that goes well with poultry and lamb.

 Once you have tasted Pomegranate molasses I promise you will add it to your shopping list

 Add a touch of Pomegranate of it to your favorite meat marinade.
 Or just drizzle it over vanilla ice cream.

 Kisir Salad, an Ancient Grain for Modern Times